KYVENetwork/docs/docs/data_engineers/accessing_data/elt_pipeline/elt_destinations/postgres.md

 3. Final ELT configuration.

+   Select the `KYVE Source` that you have configured in step 1 and the `Postgres Destination` from step 2.
-   This is the final step where you can modify the pipeline.
+   In this final step  you can modify the pipeline.

    - In the **Transfer** field, you can set how often the data should sync to the destination.
 For this example, we set it to `Manual`.
    - In the **Streams** section, you can modify the Namespace, and you can add a Prefix for the data that will be stored.
+In this example we added the word `evmos` so the tables in postgres will be named `evmospool_0_...`.
    - In the **Activate the streams you want to sync** section, you can modify the behavior of the stream in each repetition.
 For this example, you could set it to `Incremental|Append`, which means that only new records will be stored on each new sync and will be appended in the DB.

    <br></br>